 - The study’s primary outcomes will be attainment in maths and reading, as measured by Key Stage (KS) 2 results.

 - There will also be secondary outcomes measured by a pupil questionnaire.
 This questionnaire will be created by experienced NFER researchers.
-Pupils will fill in this questionnaire twice – Summer term 2020 and Summer term 2022.
+Pupils will fill in this questionnaire twice – summer term 2021 and summer term 2023.
 This will be looking at pupils’ increased motivation to learn in and beyond the classroom, their development of a broad range of essential skills and their growth in confidence and self-belief.